venugoapalreddy/biztalk-docs/his/core/connection-properties-x-251.md

  **Connection Retry Limits**
  Supply activation limits for the connection:

- **Maximum Retries**
+ <strong>Maximum Retries</strong>
- Select the number of attempts for [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] to make when trying to establish the connection.
+ Select the number of attempts for [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] to make when trying to establish the connection.
 After making this number of attempts, Host Integration Server makes an entry in the event log and stops trying.
-The range is from 1 through No Limit; the default is **No Limit**.
+The range is from 1 through No Limit; the default is <strong>No Limit</strong>.

  **Delay After Failure**
  Select the length of time for Host Integration Server to wait between attempts to establish the connection.
 The range is from 5 seconds through 255 seconds; the default is **10** seconds.